The Iconium MiraclesPrint This Post

 “So Paul and Barnabas spent considerable time there, speaking boldly for the Lord, who confirmed the message of his grace by enabling them to do miraculous signs and wonders.”
 (Act 14:3)

-A fortified city in what is modern day Turkey, Iconium (known for its many graven images; from which we get our modern word iconic) became a place in which Paul would experience some of his greatest blessings – and worst persecutions.
+Iconium, a fortified city in what is modern day Turkey, was known for its many graven images; from which we get our modern word iconic.
+It became a place in which Paul would experience some of his greatest blessings – and worst persecutions.

 It was here that Paul preached the message of God’s grace and saw the Lord confirm the truth of his words by enabling him to do miraculous signs and wonders.
 Get it?
 Grace is the power of Christ – and Jesus proved it by unleashing His power in healing, salvation and deliverance.